KRtkovo-eu/ArduNok/README.md

 So that's why this project was created.
 I want to create open source firmware for Arduino which mimics iconic Nokia UI.

 ## HW requirements
-- Arduino MEGA 2560
+- Arduino MEGA 2560 (WILL NOT WORK WITH OTHER ARDUINO BOARDS!!! - this version of firmware is optimized for MEGA 2560 due to the memory and flash memory requirements.
+There is MEGA 2560 embedded version which provides the same features as big MEGA however its physical size is smaller)
 - Nokia display (84*48 pixels, monochrome)
 - 4 buttons (4x4 keyboard in future)
-- piezo buzzer (or speaker however it will act as buzzer) OR
+- piezo buzzer (or speaker however it will act as buzzer)
-- SPACE 2560 shield (IN FUTURE, not available now)
+- optionally SPACE 2560 shield (IN FUTURE, not available now)

 ## Features
 After the proof-of-concept phase, which is more or less hardcoded, uses a lot of memory and has very hard procedure to add any feature, I want to prepare core architecture of the firmware (as was the firmware of Nokia).